Aznable111/rshell/README.md

 `gcc -o rsh rshellC.c`\
 `gcc -o rshd rshellS.c`

 Yeah its bad.
+I made it when I was a baby.
 I might fix it later\
 Who cares\
   -Aznable